Controlling experiment populations

 You can refine your user base into a specific experiment population by following the procedure below.

-You can also configure which user data LaunchDarkly sends to Data Export destinations in this menu.
-Customizing which data LaunchDarkly exports.
+To learn how to configure which user data LaunchDarkly sends to Data Export destinations, read Customizing which data LaunchDarkly exports.

 To customize your experiment population: